beginning of content

 Nausea is the main symptom of motion sickness.
 But you might also experience other symptoms, including:

 If you are prone to motion sickness, you may quickly feel sick if you read a book or look at your phone when in a moving vehicle.
+You may also be more sensitive to smells.

-You might feel better after vomiting, and symptoms will generally improve once you stop moving.
+You might feel better after vomiting and symptoms will generally improve once you stop moving.
 But you can also feel the after-effects of motion sickness for a few hours or a few days before fully recovering.

 What causes motion sickness?